 The iconic landscape of the Pinnacles Desert

-Located within Nambung National Park, around 125 miles northwest of Perth, the group then traveled to the Pinnacles Desert.
+Located within Nambung National Park, around 125 miles northwest of Perth, the group then travelled to the Pinnacles Desert.
 This other-worldly landscape is made up of 'pinnacles' - limestone pillars (up to 3.5 m tall) formed of marine deposits.
 These pinnacles were not widely known (even to many Australians) up until the 1960s when they were designated as a reserve and then later a national park.

 Today over 150,000 people visit the Pinnacles Desert per year, making it an interesting site not only for its geographical processes but also due to the impact of tourism on this environment.